atilaloise/openssh-bastion-node-execution/README.md

 This plugin provides a node-executor and file-copier supporting ssh actions through a bastion host.
 Use this plugin if you must access remote servers via a jump host.

-## Dry run mode

-You can configure the plugin to just print the invocation string to the console.
-This can be useful when defining the configuration properties.

 ## Plugin Configuration Properties

 * Bastion SSH Key Storage Path: Identity to use for the bastion host connection.